 How Attitudes About Marijuana Use Have Shifted

-Our knowledge and perception of marijuana have changed dramatically over the past few decades.
-In the 60s and 70s, it was part of a social movement, but it was still very much associated with a cultural minority.
-In the decades that followed, the focus on weed faded with the advent of much harder drugs — cocaine, crack cocaine, heroin and opioid pain medications — and in the face of all this, cultural views of marijuana became more positive in comparison.
+Our knowledge and perception of marijuana have also changed dramatically over the past few decades.
+In the 60s and 70s, marijuana was part of a social movement, but it was still very much associated with a cultural minority.
+In the decades that followed, the focus on weed faded with the advent of much harder drugs — cocaine, crack cocaine, heroin, and opioid pain medications — and in the face of all this, cultural views of marijuana became more positive in comparison.

 Weed Culture Has Become a Demographic

 The rise of marijuana users as a demographic has given even more credibility and acceptance to the behavior.
-This does have it benefits, but it’s not without potential drawbacks.
+This does have its benefits, but it’s not without potential drawbacks.

 Positive Impacts